Simple Flooring Cost Calculator

 Installation is also inexpensive.
 You can get it installed for $1-2 square foot and no padding is required.
 It’s also a pretty easy DIY job if you want to install it yourself.

-Any questions on estimating your flooring?
+Any questions?
 Let me know in the comments below.